Ahsin-khan/udacity/reactnd-contacts-complete/README.md

 ## Contributing

-Because this is a code-along project and the commits correspond to specific videos in the program, we will not be accepting pull requests.
+Because this is a code-along project and the commits correspond to specific videos in the program, we will not be accepting pull requestss.

 If you feel like there's a major problem, please open an issue to discuss the problem and potential resolution, it will be welcomed.